FirelyTeam/firely-docs-firely-server/security/permissions.rst

 Permissions (AccessPolicy)
 --------------------------
+Firely Server supports enforcing custom permissions per user next to the granted authorization as part of an SMART on FHIR based access token.
-Firely Server supports filtering the granted access scopes for a client by using built-in custom access policy resources.
+In general, the access token represents the set of scopes that a client (e.g. a SMART app) is allowed to request.
+These scopes may not overlap with the set of scopes that the user using the app is allowed to use.
+Firely Server can therefore filter the granted access scopes for a client by using built-in a custom AccessPolicy resource.

 The access policy decisions are based on HL7 SMART on FHIR scopes, both SMART on FHIR v1 and v2 scopes are supported.
 The structure definitions are preloaded in Firely Server and can be viewed on the administration endpoint API or in Simplifier under
 `Firely Server Definitions - Access Policy (R4) <https://simplifier.net/Vonk-ResourcesR4/~resources?text=access&fhirVersion=R4&sortBy=RankScore_desc>`_ .